rcode5/ruby-sum-numbers-speed-test/README.md

 ```

-The takeaway?  inject is good, but if you can use sum now in your older code, you'll
+The takeaway?  `inject` is good, but if you use `sum` now (in Rails apps),
-get a huge improvement when you get to ruby 2.4.1
+when you upgrade to ruby 2.4.x.,  get a huge improvement when you get to ruby 2.4.1
+which you don't get with `reduce` or `inject`.